HONEYPOTZ-AI/SAASGENIX/README.md

-# SaaSgenix Branding Kit
+# SaaSgenix

-Welcome to the official branding kit for **SaaSgenix** — *Intelligent SaaS Automation for Developers & Enterprise I*.
+Welcome to the official repo for **SaaSgenix** — *Intelligent SaaS Automation for Developers & Enterprise I*.

 ## 🧠 Overview